Mirage (Meat Puppets album)

-Drummer Derrick Bostrom has referred to the album as their "psychedelic epic".

-Music
+Background and music

 Chuck Eddy called the music of Mirage "a sideways brand of cactus-country rock", similar to the Meat Puppets' two preceding albums.
-"Liquified" has been described as "metal-ish" and compared to the band's early work, whereas "Confusion Fog" invited comparisons to the album Meat Puppets II.
+"Liquified" has been described as "metal-ish" and compared to the band's early work, whereas "Confusion Fog" invited comparisons to Meat Puppets II (1984).

-Reception
+Critical reception

-Chuck Eddy wrote in a June 1987 edition of SPIN Magazine that Mirage was "catchier and more intricate" than Meat Puppets II and Up on the Sun.
+Chuck Eddy wrote in a June 1987 edition of Spin that Mirage was "catchier and more intricate" than Meat Puppets II and Up on the Sun.